You may be wondering what exactly ‘surfactant leaching’ is.

 This allows the surfactants to rise to the surface and create an oily or sticky film.

-The same is true in the laundry room when the dryer dries the wet clothes which create high levels of humidity.
+The same is true in the laundry room when the dryer dries the wet clothes which creates high levels of humidity.

-In a freshly painted room, this can add to the drying time and thus create streaks.
+In a freshly painted room, this can add to the drying time and thus create sticky streaks which won’t go away even when the paint dries.

 Exterior surfaces are not immune, especially if it has recently rained or if condensation is present in areas that do not have much in the way of airflow.